Our People

 Board Members

-John is the current Vice President of both the MJCC and PJA Boards.
-John is an active member of the MJCC and the Board’s Facilities Committee.
+John Emshwiller is the current Vice President of Facilities of the MJCC and PJA Boards.

-Martha is a public interest attorney with Native American Program, a statewide, specialty office under the Legal Aid Services of Oregon umbrella.
+Martha is a public interest attorney with Legal Aid Services of Oregon.

-Michelle is an active member of the MJCC, where her two daughters attend Day Camp and swim lessons.
-Her children also attend PJA
+Michelle is an active member of the MJCC, where her two daughters have attended Day Camp, swim lessons, and Stingrays Swim Team.